 Hotels seem to be perfecting the practice of adding extra fees.
-In fact, fees in the hospitality industry are multiplying like rabbits in the spring.
-CNN says they include:
+In fact, fees in the hospitality industry have been multiplying like rabbits in spring.
+Some of those unpleasant surprise add-ons include:

 - Early check-in fees